 The power of problem solving

-I truly think that one skill rules them all, and that skill is problem solving.
+I have a theory that one skill rules them all: problem solving.
 Any task can be broken into tasks that can be further broken into sub-tasks.
 All these tasks are problems waiting to be solved.

 In other words, the power of Google searching